| A revival of the Sergiev matryoshka doll

 highly original hand-painted wooden souvenir articles of various

+shapes.
 Several workshops have been established recently

 where teams of artists and craftsmen collaborate in producing